bazi/gsb4j/README.md

 - JDK 8
 - Maven

 ## Get started

-TODO:
-- release to central and provide GAV coordinates

 You can use Gsb4j by including the following dependency declaration in your POM file:
 ```xml